RubiksImplosion/Minecraft-TAS/README.md

 `+jump|-jump` - Presses and releases the jump key respectively

+`+drop|-drop` - Presses and releases the drop item key respectively

+`+inventory|-inventory` - Presses and releases the open inventory key respectively

+`+swaphand|-swaphand` - Presses and releases the key to swap hands respectively

 Insert a semicolon `;` between commands on the same line to execute them both on the same tick For example, the command `+forward; +sprint` would begin pressing forward and sprint on the same tick.